DocSpring/convox_installer/README.md

 A Ruby gem that makes it easier to build a Convox installation script.
 This is like Chef/Ansible/Terraform for your initial Convox setup.

-# Requirements: Convox v2
+# Requirements: Convox >= 3

-This version of `convox_installer` is only designed to work with Convox v2.
-Please install the v2 CLI by following the instructions at their old documentation site: https://docsv2.convox.com/introduction/installation
+This version of `convox_installer` is only designed to work with Convox 3 and later.
+Please install the Convox v3 CLI by following the instructions here: https://docs.convox.com/getting-started/introduction/

+*If you want to set up a Convox v2 rack (deprecated), the last version of `convox_installer` that supports the v2 CLI is `1.0.9`.
+(Take a look at [the `convox2` branch](https://github.com/DocSpring/convox_installer/tree/convox2).)*

 ## USE AT YOUR OWN RISK!
 THIS CODE IS PROVIDED WITHOUT ANY WARRANTIES OR GUARANTEES

 We have successfully set up a number of test and production deployments using this gem.
 Everything seems to work very well.
 The library also facilitates idempotency and crash-resistance, so you can easily re-run your installation script if something goes wrong.
 However, if anything goes wrong, then you can end up with a large AWS bill if you're not careful.
 If anything crashes then make sure you double-check everything in your AWS account and shut down any leftover resources. **USE THIS SOFTWARE AT YOUR OWN RISK.**